 The reason is that as mentioned before, in the beginning, you may only be able to shoot a lighter bow.
 If you’re consistent in your training, you’ll find your ability to pull a heavier bow improve rapidly in the first few months after starting archery.

-When you have improved your technique and building up your muscles, that is the time to buy a bow for permanent use (Click here to check my recommendation for the best bow for mounted archery).
+When you have improved your technique and building up your muscles, that is the time to buy a bow for permanent use (Read my review of the best mounted archery bow here).

 There are many things that you need to consider when you’re choosing the best arrow to use, the most important ones are arrow materials, arrow mass, arrow spine, and fletching.